kubevirt/common-templates/templates/VALIDATION.md

 ## Format

-The validation hints are encoded into another template annotation, called `validation`.
+The validations hints are encoded into another template annotation, called `validation`.
 The value of this annotation must be a multi-line string.
 The multi-line string must be valid JSON array of validation objects.
 The format of the validation objects is described below.